radumarias/rencfs/README.md

 # Considerations

-- Please note, this project doesn't try to reinvent the wheel or be better than already proven implementations.\
+- Please note, this project doesn't try to reinvent the wheel or be better than already proven implementations
-- It started as a learning project of Rust programming language and I feel like keep building more on it.\
+- It started as a learning project of Rust programming language and I feel like keep building more on it
 - It's a fairly simple and standard implementation that tries to respect all security standards, use safe libs and ciphers in the implementation so that it can be extended from this.
-Indeed it doesn't have the maturity yet to "fight" other well known implementations but it can be a project from which others can learn or build upon or why not for some to actually use it keeping in mind all the above.
+Indeed it doesn't have the maturity yet to "fight" other well known implementations but it can be a project from which others can learn or build upon or why not for some to actually use it keeping in mind all the above